ibm-cloud-docs/assistant/beta.md

 ## Available beta features
 {: #beta-features}

 - **Actions skill**: Try building a conversational flow with the new actions skill.
-For more information, see [Actions skill overview](/docs/assistant?topic=assistant-actions-overview).
+For more information, see [Adding an actions skill](/docs/assistant?topic=assistant-skill-actions-add).

   We value your first impressions and opinions.
 Please share them or ask questions by joining the [Slack community](#beta-feedback), and adding your comments to the `#actions-early-access` channel.